linode/docs/docs/products/networking/cloud-firewall/guides/comparing-firewalls/index.md

 - **Cost:** Free
 - **Interface:** Command-line interface tools
-- **Ease of use:** More diffcult since a command-line is required and rule syntax can be quite complex, especailly when working directly with *nftables* or *iptables*.
+- **Ease of use:** More difficult since a command-line is required and rule syntax can be quite complex, especially when working directly with *nftables* or *iptables*.
 - **Advanced configurability:** Offers more comprehensive configuration for complex rules.
 - **Ideal use cases:**
     - Users comfortable with both the command-line and the software's syntax.